ZingDesign/WordPressFoundation/README.md

 ### Install Compass

-Compass v1.0.0 is all weird and don't work right, rather than fixing the stylesheets, I suggest reverting back an older, more reliable version
+Compass v1.0.0 is all weird and don't work right, rather than fixing the stylesheets, I suggest reverting back to an older, more reliable version

 ```
 gem uninstall compass (uninstall version 1.0.0)